javierjulio/node-hello-world/README.md

 # Introduction

 This is an example Node app I wrote using CoffeeScript, Express and Jade.
-So far I have it running locally against Node 0.6.5 but I haven't had any luck deploying to Heroku as it only support 0.4.7 (at least what I can tell from their documentation).
+So far I have it running locally against Node 0.6.5 but I haven't had any luck deploying to Heroku as it only supports 0.4.7 (at least what I can tell from their documentation).

 # Installation